-During your practice if you approach a section that is especially difficult we recommend that you do that section at a slower tempo and increase speed as you become more comfortable with the choreography.
-As you break the section into smaller chunks, remember to focus on the fundamentals and technique for each section because again, the foundation of all choreography is composed of fundamentals!
+Suppose you approach a challenging section during your practice.
+In that case, we recommend that you do that section at a slower tempo and increase speed as you become more comfortable with the choreography.
+As you break the section into smaller chunks, remember to focus on the fundamentals and technique for each section.
+Remember that the foundation of all choreography is composed of fundamentals!

 Additionally, if your choreography includes body and equipment movements together, practice the two individually and slowly bring the two movements together.
-For example: If you are trying to practice turning under a toss on a flag- place your flag on the ground and "air flag" your wind-up, release, turn, and catch.
-Once you have that in mind, pick up your flag, do a toss with no turn, and then add the turn on your second or third attempt.
+For example: If you are trying to practice turning under a toss on a flag- place your flag on the ground and "air flag" your wind-up, release, turn and catch.
+Once you have that in mind, pick up your flag, toss with no turn, and add the turn on your second or third attempt.